Elon Musk strikes deal to buy Twitter for $44bn

 But in his offer document, Mr Musk told Twitter’s board: “I don’t have confidence in management.”

-Under the deal, which is expected to close later this year, Twitter’s shares will be delisted and it will be taken private.

 Mr Musk’s targeting of Twitter has moved at remarkable speed.
-It emerged at the beginning of April that Mr Musk had become the largest shareholder in the firm with a 9.2% stake.
+It emerged at the beginning of April that he had become the largest shareholder in the firm with a 9.2% stake.

 He was then invited to join Twitter’s board but turned down the offer before launching a surprise bid for the company on 14 April, saying he wanted to “unlock” its potential as a bastion of freedom of speech.